 Albinism Society of Kenya celebrated its ten (10) years’ anniversary on the 21st October 2016, an event that prompted Dr. Ezekiel Mutua to sponsor a documentary that showcased the achievements of ASK.
 The event, which trended worldwide, brought together Persons with Albinism (PWAs) from all over the Republic of Kenya to show that the albinism fraternity has more to offer hence beauty beyond the skin.

-ASK has been doing awareness creation workshops across the country.
-In 2016, they were able to visit Tana River, Kiambu, Murang’a, Nyeri, Taita Taveta, Lamu and Nairobi.
-Throughout the workshops, they were able to reach approximately 3000 people.
-The workshop involves an interaction session where people are educated the causes of Albinism and how PWAs should be taken care of.
+Albinism Society of Kenya has been doing awareness creation workshops across the country.
+In 2016, we were able to visit Tana River, Kiambu, Murang’a, Nyeri, Taita Taveta, Lamu and Nairobi counties.
+Throughout the workshops, we were able to reach out to approximately three thousand (3000) people.
+The workshop involves an interaction session where people are educated on the causes of albinism and how Persons with Albinism should be taken care of.

-Speaking duoring the meeting at the KFCB offices in Uchumi house, Dr. Mutua promised to give PWAS who have done communication internships, contribute on ‘Imaarisha masomo’ an ASK program and fully sponsor the ten year anniversary documentary.
+Speaking during the meeting at the KFCB offices in Uchumi House, Dr. Mutua promised to give opportunities to Persons with Albinism who have done communication internships.
+He also committed to contribute towards Imaarisha Masomo, an Albinism Society of Kenya’s program and fully sponsor the ten-year anniversary documentary.

 As Karen Armstrong once said, “Jesus did not spend a great deal of time discoursing about the trinity or original sin or incarnation, which have preoccupied later Christians.
 He went around doing good and being compassionate”.
 The role of Albinism Society of Kenya has simply been to bring smiles to Persons with Albinism.